ohd100/Project1Final/README.md

 Function WriteArrayToImmediateWindow(arrSubA As Variant) '   borrowed this function from https://stackoverflow.com/questions/14274949/how-to-print-two-dimensional-array-in-immediate-window-in-vba
-'   made some modifications to get it to display all arrays properly
+'   Made some modifications to get it to display all arrays properly

 Function WriteArraydiv(arrSubA As Variant)
 '   borrowed this function from https://stackoverflow.com/questions/14274949/how-to-print-two-dimensional-array-in-immediate-window-in-vba
-'   made some modifications to get it to display all arrays properly '   Seperate from other array printing function due to debugging issues I was having early in the coding process with the division function
+'   Made some modifications to get it to display all arrays properly '   Seperate from other array printing function due to debugging issues I was having early in the coding process with the division function